open-dovetail/fabric-chaincode/activity/get/README.md

     }
 ```

-This example will return the public hash of a specified private data on the implicit private data collection.
+This example will return the public hash of the specified private data on the implicit private data collection.
 The input data can specify one or an array of multiple state keys.